The 7 Common Mistakes of Not Maintaining Your IT Equipment and How to Avoid Them

 How can I monitor system performance?

-You can use specialized software that alerts you to issues before they become serious.
+You can use specialized software that alerts you to problems before they become serious.

 What is a contingency plan and why is it necessary?

-A contingency plan prepares you for emergencies, ensuring your business can continue operating.
+A contingency plan prepares you for emergency situations, ensuring your business can continue to operate.